nilsteampassnet/teampass_doc/docs/api/api-special.md

 Example: https://127.0.0.1/teampass/api/index.php/auth/http/www.zadig-tge.adp.com/U1/test?apikey=chahthait5Aidood6johh6Avufieb6ohpaixain
 ```

-The format sent back is JSON.
+The response format is JSON.
 If several entries exist for one URL then all possibilities will be sent back.

 ```yaml